Capri205/Fugitive/README.md

 least, quite mesmerizing.
 I've always thought of recreating this, but it wasn't until I came across the great series by Radu Mariescu [Radu Mariescu-Istodor](https://github.com/gniziemazity) on self driving cars.
 I believe this could be the platform on which to achieve this recreation.
 Since I can find no reference to the original demo, I am calling this one Fugitive!

+Initially following along with Radu's tutorials to get familiar with his project and methodology, before hopefully branching out to complete the Fugitive!